LacunaSoftware/RestPkiSamples/PHP/README.md

 2. Generate an API access token on the [REST PKI website](https://restpki.lacunasoftware.com/)

-3. Paste your access token on the file `api/util.php`
+3. Paste your access token on the file `util.php`

 4. Setup a website on your local HTTP server pointing to the PHP folder